MannPatel0/Campus-Plug/README.md

         "type": "module"
     }
 ```
-3. To start the server, cd into the dir and then type command `npm run start`
+3. To start the server, cd into the dir and then type command `npm run dev`

 ### Database
 - Use only mySQL database